Edward Nottingham

 Edward Willis Nottingham Jr. (born January 9, 1948) is a former United States district judge of the United States District Court for the District of Colorado, having served in that office from November 24, 1989, until his resignation on October 21, 2008, after a year of scandal.

 Early life, education, and career

 Born in Denver, Colorado, Nottingham was raised in Eagle County, Colorado.
-He received an Artium Baccalaureus degree from Cornell University in 1969, and a Juris Doctor from the University of Colorado School of Law in 1972.
+He received an Artium Baccalaureus degree from Cornell University in 1969, and a Juris Doctor from the University of Colorado Law School in 1972.
 Prior to his appointment as a judge, Nottingham was a local coordinator for Bush's 1988 presidential campaign.
 From 1972 to 1973, he was a law clerk of the United States District Court for the District of Colorado for Chief United States District Judge Alfred A. Arraj.

 Before becoming a judge, he spent a decade and a half in private practice in Grand Junction, Colorado, interrupted by a two-year stint as an Assistant United States Attorney for the District of Colorado from 1976 to 1978.